SWOTAlgorithms/RiverObs/Install.md

     gdal scipy pip scikit-image statsmodels pysal pandas pytables shapely netcdf4 sphinx  numpydoc rtree pyproj

+some thrid party packages may have trouble with the newer python 3.6, if you have trouble you can try with 3.5.
+Also, it may be necessary to use version 8d version of jpeg.
+If so try the following:

+     conda create -n RiverObs python=3.5 numpy jupyter notebook matplotlib gdal scipy pip scikit-image statsmodels pysal pandas pytables shapely netcdf4 sphinx  numpydoc rtree pyproj jpeg=8d

+Here is what I got working on a linux box with all the versions explicitly stated:

+     conda create -n RiverObs python=3.5 numpy=1.13.1 jupyter=1.0.0 notebook=5.0.0 matplotlib=2.0.2 gdal=2.1.0 libgdal=2.1.0 scipy=0.19.1 pip=9.0.1 scikit-image=0.13.0 statsmodels=0.8.0 pysal=1.13.0 pandas=0.20.3 pytables=3.4.2 shapely=1.5.16 netcdf4=1.2.4 sphinx=1.6.3 numpydoc=0.7.0 rtree=0.8.3 pyproj=1.9.5.1 jpeg=8d

 or, if you want to keep the code and executables under the RiverObs folder:

     cd $RIVER_DIR